 I’m just going to talk some basic account security for small business (and personal accounts).

 - Never use a duplicate password.

-- Maintain your passwords using a password manager (just search for it in your app store).
-Honestly, I’m not going to tell you which one I use because I am super paranoid about online security.
-But I will recommend these LifeHacker and CNet articles to help you choose.
-Some apps have a “generate password” feature, which is really nice because you don’t even have to think up a password or remember it.
+- Maintain your passwords using a password manager.
+I recommend these LifeHacker and CNet articles to help you choose.
+Some apps have a “generate password” feature.
+This is really nice because you don’t even have to think up a password or remember it.
 It will randomly generate a secure password for you and store it for that account.

 As for trying to avoid getting caught in a hack like MyFitnessPal, that’s tough.
 You could stop doing business with services that don’t ensure adequate data security.
 But really, how can you know if they’re handling your data well until they get hacked?
 Unfortunately, most tech companies start off with the bare minimum security precautions and only amp up their security once there’s been a breach.
 I suggest that you use an email masking service for websites that you are trying out or you don’t quite trust.

 Ok, so those are the bare basics on account security for small business.
 Go back and complete the previous steps to make sure that the information you thought was safe and private, such as your passwords and bank accounts… is actually safe and stays private.